If your website/blog fails to attract new clients, there’s a chance you’re publishing the wrong kind of content.

 In a matter of seconds, you’ve gone from a thought to Google to answer.

-Getting in front of those people
+Getting your content in front of potential customers

 This is where the importance of creating relevant content comes into the equation.